howtographql/howtographql/content/backend/typescript-apollo/0-introduction.md

 - Unix shell (like the terminal/shell in linux and **macOS).**

 If you're using another set of tools, like Yarn (package manager), Windows (OS) or Webstorm (IDE), that's totally fine and welcome!
 Just know that you'll occasionally need to adapt minor instructions to your situation.

+## Hints and conventions

+There are a few conventions and assumptions followed throughout this tutorial that you should know about.
+While knowing these conventions might help you follow the tutorial, it is still _optional reading_.
+Feel free to continue to the next chapter if you want to get started immediately.

 ##### Annotated code blocks